kodingdotninja/chakra-icons/packages/create-chakra-icons/README.md

   - `<Icon />` Component, [**See**](https://chakra-ui.com/docs/media-and-icons/icon#using-the-icon-component).
   - `createIcon(...)` Functional, [**See**](https://chakra-ui.com/docs/media-and-icons/icon#using-the-createicon-function).
 - [x] Multiple input with `directories` or `files` as input value for option `-i` or `--input`.
+- [x] Multiple outputs for each input svg.
 - [x] Support case in export name declaration (camel|snake|pascal|constant).
 - [x] Suffix and Prefix for generated code of export name declaration.
 - [x] Support type annotation when code generated is `<Icon />`.